alexceend/HEIC-to-PNG/README.md

 Python organizer.
-Organizes files in diferent folders by extension
+Organizes files in diferent folders by extension.

 Also can: HEIC2PNG transform HEIC files into PNG files

+a